-Some students may be required to take ENG 101 or with MAT 050 Fundamentals of Writing and MAT 050 Fundamentals of Algebra in addition to the 48 credits listed below.
+Some students may be required to take ENG 101 Fundamentals of Writing or MAT 050 Fundamentals of Algebra in addition to the 48 credits listed below.
 All students who must begin with ENG 101 or with MAT 050 should speak with their advisors about how the course will fit into their academic program schedules.
 These courses do not count for graduation credits.
 Students must complete ENG 120 and MAT 120 (or their equivalents) within their first 18 credits attempted at SNHU.

-The B.A./B.S.
-Core (Courses are 3 credits unless otherwise indicated)
+B.A./B.S.
+Core

+•

 ECO 201 Microeconomics

 ECO 202 Macroeconomics

 ENG 120 College Composition I

 ENG 121 College Composition II

 ENG 212 Public Speaking

-Choose one of the following four:

-POL 109 Introduction to Politics

-POL 210 American Politics

-PSY 108 Introduction to Psychology

-SOC 112 Introduction to Sociology

 IT 100 Introduction to Information Technology

 MAT 120 Finite Mathematics

 MAT 220 Statistics

 FAS Fine Arts Elective

 HIS History Elective

 LIT Literature Elective

 PHL Philosophy Elective

 SCI Science Elective

 Social Science Elective

 (ATH, GEO, POL, PSY, or SOC)

+109 Introduction to Politics

+210 American Politics

+108 Introduction to Psychology

+112 Introduction to Sociology

 Total Credits: 45

-SNHU100 (Required of students with 15 or fewer credits)
+100 (Required of students with 15 or fewer credits)

+210 108